cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 If I wanted to export any of these documents,
-I can click on specific check boxes and export the results in various ways, either as an RTF or a PDF file, or have it email the results to me or print them.
+I can click on specific check boxes and export the results in various ways, either as RTF or a PDF files, or have it email the results to me or print them.
 We can look at the publication data distribution and note whether there are more results on a